 Section II presents an overview of the power-related functionalities needed to make the GPU work.
 Performance counters and their usage is detailed in section III.
 In section IV, we document the hardware fail-safe feature to lower temperature and power consumption.
 Section V introduces NVIDIA's RTOS embedded in the GPU.
-Finally, section VI presents the vision of autonomic computing and how NVIDIA GPUs can fit to this model.
+Finally, section VI presents the vision of autonomic computing, the challenges in introduces in Open Source driver development and how NVIDIA GPUs could fit to this model.